SCC Spring 2015 application opens on September 5th.

 - ALL Non-English documents must be accompanied by translated copies.
 For information go to the National Association of Credential Evaluation Services (NACES) orAssociation of International Credential Evaluators, Inc. (AICE)

-- If you are currently in your final year of high school, request a letter signed by your school Principal certifying the expected graduation month, date and year.
+- If you are currently in your final year of high school and will graduate before the applicable semester begins, request a letter signed by your school Principal certifying the expected graduation month, date and year.

 - Photograph: Passport size with your name printed on back.